futoin/specs/draft/ftn17_if_database.md

         * Return division expression
     * Expression mod(a, b)
         * Return reminder expression
+    * Expression least(a...)
+        * Return minimal of arguments expression
+    * Expression greatest(a...)
+        * Return maximal of arguments expression
     * any other - implementation is free to add any other meanigful helpers